David863-create/learning-git/README.md

 # learning-git

-This is my first successful repo pls tell me if you like it
+This is my first successful repo I feel like a million bucks for making it

+/home/olamide/Downloads/wp5574154-minecraft-wither-skeleton-wallpapers (copy).jpg